Standards of Good Practice Institutes

 Plenary Address: “Duty Bound”

 University-sponsored education abroad programs take many forms.
 Whereas education abroad programs entail unique risks for faculty, employees and students, the University has a moral, ethical, and legal responsibility to understand the foreseeable risks and to put in place reasonable measures to mitigate these risks.
-This session explores with participants pragmatic and effective measures that Universities can put in place to meet their duty of care responsibilities by integrating risk management principles into education abroad program design and delivery; by empowering faculty and students to take responsible decisions through a better understanding of the complex environments in which they live, work, and study; and, by investing sufficient resources to develop innovative tools and systems that enable Universities to manage risks in support of rewarding and meaningful education abroad experiences.
+This session explores pragmatic and effective measures that organizations can put in place to meet their duty of care responsibilities by integrating risk management principles into education abroad program design and delivery; by empowering faculty and students to take responsible decisions through a better understanding of the complex environments in which they live, work, and study; and, by investing sufficient resources to develop innovative tools and systems that enable organizations to manage risks in support of rewarding and meaningful education abroad experiences.

 50 S Easton Road